alessandrosaccone/group_chat/README.md

 The application should be highly available, meaning that users should be able to use the chat (read and write messages) even if they are temporarily disconnected from the network.

 Assumptions: clients and links are reliable, but clients can join and leave the network at any time.

+## How to launch the application
+To run the application, follow these steps:
+  0. Download a version of JavaFX (recomended version openjfx 20 or later).
+See this link https://gluonhq.com/products/javafx/
+  1. Download the JAR file "group_chat.jar" from the Delivery folder
+  2. Open a terminal and navigate to the directory in which you have saved the downloaded file
+  3. Perform the command below
+     java --module-path path/to/javafx/lib --add-module javafx.controls,javafx.fxml -jar group_chat.jar